LF-digitala-kanaler/LFDS/content/components/web/forms/select.md

       #### Select single option

-      The standard version, which pretty much follows the common traits.
-The only thing to add that this version works like a radio button in that it only allows the user to select one option.
-If you want users to be able to choose several options, please use a multi-select dropbox instead.
+      The standard alternative pretty much follows the common traits.
+It's a select one and only one option setup, much like a radio button.

-      #### Multi-select
+      #### Select multiple options

-      This version allowes for selecting several options, which means it works like checkboxes.
-Note that the user doesn't have to choose multiple options.
+      This multi-select alternative allows for selecting one or several options, which means it works like checkboxes.

       ### Modifiers

-      To further customize the  dropdown to your needs you can use any combination of the vailable modifiers.
+      To further customize the dropdown to your needs, you can use any combination of the available modifiers.

-      **Secondary text** - Adds a smaller text used to aid the user in selection an option.
+      **Secondary text:** Adds a smaller text used to aid the user in selecting an option.

-      **Option groups** - Group the options to convey a hierarchical categorization.
+      **Option groups:** Group the options to convey a hierarchical categorization.

-      **Toggle groups** - Allow for toggling (expanding/collapsing) the option groups for easier navigation.
+      **Toggle groups:** Allow for toggling (expanding/collapsing) the option groups for easier navigation.

       ### Device agnostic

       Only on devices with a primary pointing device such as a mouse or trackpad will the custom select list be shown.
-On devices with touch being the primary pointing device, the native browser `select` element is used which offers better afforances and tighter integrations with the devices operating system.
+On devices with touch being the primary pointing device, the native browser `select` element is used which offers better affordances and tighter integrations with the device operating system.

+      **This switch now happens automatically**, unlike the old dropdown component.

       ## Other material